arindal1/Dictionary-WebApp/README.md

 ## Resources

 - DictionaryAPI provided by [Free Dictionary](https://dictionaryapi.dev/).
-- Fonts from the project: [Font Awesome](https://fontawesome.com/), [Google Fonts](https://fonts.google.com/)
+- Fonts from the project: [Font Awesome](https://fontawesome.com/), [Google Fonts](https://fonts.google.com/).

 ## Project link
 [Dictionary WebApp](https://github.com/arindal1/Dictionary-WebApp)

-## Note

-This is a personal project created for educational and demonstrative purposes.
+**Note:** This is a personal project created for educational and demonstrative purposes.
 I made this project just for fun and learn more about JavaScript and APIs in the process, and record my progress in development.

+---
 ### Happy learning and programming! ⛄